Pranavbh1/PranavBhawsar/README.md

 🎗️Over NOOB TO PRO DATA SCIENTIST🎗️

-• ✒ My devotion is Motorsport ,  Math and Programming💻 💡
+• ✒ My devotion is in Motorsport ,  Math and Programming💻 💡

 • 🧠🖱 I’m addicted to learn and grow every day 🕵️‍♀️